-- On your child's iPhone or iPad: Messages, AirDrop, Contact Posters in the Phone app, FaceTime video messages, and when your child selects a photo or video to share in some third-party apps.
+- On your child's iPhone or iPad: Messages, AirDrop, Contact Posters in the Phone app and the Contacts app, FaceTime video messages, and when your child selects a photo or video from their photo library to use in another app, including some third-party apps.

-- On your child's Mac: Messages and when your child selects a photo or video to share in some third-party apps.
+- On your child's Mac: Messages and when your child selects a photo or video from their photo library to use in another app, including some third-party apps.

-- On your child's Apple Watch: Messages and Contact Posters in the Phone app.
+- On your child's Apple Watch: Messages, Contact Posters in the Phone app, and FaceTime video messages.

 If Communication Safety determines that a photo or video your child has received or is about to send appears to contain nudity, Communication Safety blurs the photo or video, displays a warning that it might be sensitive, and offers ways to get help.

 Communication Safety offers the child several ways to get help — including leaving the conversation, blocking the contact, leaving a group message, and accessing online safety resources — and reassures the child that it’s okay if they don’t want to view the photo or video, or if they want to leave the conversation.

 As an additional precaution, the child has the option to message an adult that they trust about the photo or video.
 If the child is under 13, Communication Safety prompts the child to start a conversation with their parent or guardian.